Oktoberfest Beer & Wine Drinking Tips:

 What Is The Oktoberfest Drinking Age?

 You can buy beer in Germany at age 16 and hard alcohol at 18.
-The same holds true for the tents.
+The same holds true for the beer tents at Oktoberfest in Munich.

 Do They Serve Non-Alcoholic Drinks?